GreatGrey-52/Detect_Recip_Saw/README.md

 # Detect_Recip_Saw

+First iteration of project.
+Please see "target-sound-classification" for the best results.

 PURPOSE AND DESCRIPTION:

 This project is intended to use Digital Signal Processing to Detect Catalytic Converter Theft.
 The project started after a neighbor’s catalytic converter was stolen from the apartment parking lot.
 Once that happened, I started researching Digital Signal Processing and signal detection.